 Fellowships and Financial Aid

-Ph.D. applicants who would like to be nominated for a UCSB-based fellowship must submit all application materials by December 15.
+Ph.D. applicants who would like to be nominated for a UCSB-based fellowship must submit all application materials by the application deadline.
 M.A. and Ph.D. applicants who are U.S. citizens or permanent residents and wish to apply for federal financial aid, please go to UCSB financial aid.

 Financial aid is available through U.S. Dept. of Education Title VI funding (FLAS), UC Santa Barbara campus-wide doctoral fellowships, and other departmental sources.
 Teaching assistantships and readerships may also be available.